-If you are not a local business, also consider possible foreign buyers and which payment methods they would like.
+If you are not a local business, consider possible foreign buyers and the payment methods they would like.

 Using an Affiliate Marketing Software

-You may not even know if your goods or affiliate products are selling on mobile phones better than on desktop.
-If your e-shop consists of affiliated products, you may want to use an affiliate tracking software to track, analyze, and optimize your sales.
+You may not even know if your goods or affiliate products are selling on mobile phones better than on desktops.
+If your e-shop consists of affiliated products, you may want to use affiliate tracking software to track, analyze, and optimize your sales.
 Affiliate marketing software will allow you to see where and why your customers drop out, which traffic source converts best, and, most importantly – analyze your mobile shoppers’ performance.

 Once you have made a big step in optimizing for m-commerce, do not stop here.
 This will be a constant process, always aiming to provide the most friendly shopping experience on a mobile device.
 Do user research, keep testing, and keep up with affiliate marketing trends in 2021.

 M-Commerce – Conclusion

-Optimizing your e-shop for mobile devices is no longer a fancy term only selected few would consider.
-It’s the new norm.
-People shop on their mobile phones out of boredom, because of privacy concerns, before going to sleep or just because their mobile screen resolution is better than their PCs.
+Optimizing your e-shop for mobile devices is no longer a fancy term only a selected few would consider.
+That’s the new norm.
+People shop on their mobile phones out of boredom, because of privacy concerns, before going to sleep, or just because their mobile screen resolution is better than their PCs.
 This allows us to examine product photos more closely and carefully.
 Anyway, you are going to look at it,